-- (a) A lawyer is bound by these requires notwithstanding that the lawyer acted under at the supervision direction of another person, except that a. - (b) A supervised lawyer does not violate these regules if that lawyer acts in accordance with a managerial or supervisory lawyer's reasonable resolution of an arguable question of professional duty-conduct.
+- (a) A lawyer is bound by these Rules notwithstanding that the lawyer acted at the direction of another person. - (b) A supervised lawyer does not violate these Rules if that lawyer acts in accordance with a managerial or supervisory lawyer's reasonable resolution of an arguable question of professional duty.

-Terminology: See Rule 1.00 for definitions of "person" and "reasonable."
+Terminology: See Rule 1.00 for the definitions of "person" and "reasonable."

 Rule 5.03.
-Responsibilities Regarding Nonlawyers Assistants
+Responsibilities Regarding Nonlawyers

-With respect A lawyer shall be subject to discipline for the conduct of a non-lawyer employed or retained by or associated affiliated with a lawyer or law firm that would be a violation of these Rules if engaged in by a lawyer, if:
+A lawyer shall be subject to discipline for the conduct of a nonlawyer employed by, retained by, or affiliated with a lawyer or law firm that would be a violation of these Rules if engaged in by a lawyer, if:

-- (a) a the lawyer having has direct supervisory authority over the nonlawyer shall and fails to make reasonable efforts to ensure that the person's nonlawyer's conduct is compatible with the lawyer's professional obligations of the lawyer; and - (b) a lawyer shall be subject to discipline for the conduct of such a person that would be a violation of these rules if engaged in by a lawyer if:(1) the lawyer orders, encourages, or knowingly permits the conduct involved; or
+- (a) the lawyer has direct supervisory authority over the nonlawyer and fails to make reasonable efforts to ensure that the nonlawyer's conduct is compatible with the lawyer's professional obligations; - (b) the lawyer orders, encourages, or knowingly permits the conduct involved; or

-$(\frac{2c}{c})$ the lawyer:

-- (i1) is a partner has managerial authority in the law firm in which the person is employed, retained by, or associated with; or is the general counsel of a government agency's legal department in which the person is employed, retained by or associated with; that has retained, employed, or affiliated the nonlawyer, or has direct supervisory authority over such person nonlawyer; and - (ii2) with knowledge of such misconduct by the nonlawyer knowingly fails to take reasonable remedial action within the scope of the lawyer's authority to avoid or mitigate the consequences of that person's misconduct nonlawyer's misconduct.
+- (c) the lawyer: - (1) has managerial authority in the law firm that has retained, employed, or affiliated the nonlawyer, or has direct supervisory authority over such nonlawyer; and - (2) with knowledge of such misconduct by the nonlawyer knowingly fails to take reasonable remedial action within the scope of the lawyer's authority to avoid or mitigate the consequences of that nonlawyer's misconduct.

-Terminology: See Rule 1.00 for definitions of "affiliated," "knowingly," "law firm," and "reasonable."
+Terminology: See Rule 1.00 for the definitions of "affiliated," "knowingly," "law firm," and "reasonable."